 - a.
-The Financial Institution is a () national chartered financial institution (X) state chartered financial institution organized and existing in the State of - b.
-The Financial Institution (X) maintains () does not maintain an account with a Federal Reserve Bank. - d.
+The Financial Institution is a () national chartered financial institution (3⁄4) state chartered financial institution organized and existing in the State of Georgia - b.
+The Financial Institution (X) maintains () does not maintain an account with a Federal Reserve Bank. - c.
+The current (X) Federal () State time deposit reserve requirement for the Financial Institution is 0%.
+Normal rate is 10% but waived for UT Battelle. - d.
 The Financial Institution (X) insures () does not insure each time account for \$100,000 under federally approved deposit insurance.
-Deposits (x) are () are not insured by a Government deposit insurance organization approved by the Department of the Treasury.
+Deposits (X) are () are not insured by a Government deposit insurance organization approved by the Department of the Treasury.
 Explain negative responses, if any, below. - e.
 The Financial Institution (X) has () does not have direct on-line access to the Federal Reserve Communication System (FRCS).
 Explain negative response, if any, below. - f.
 To receive same-day credit from the Federal Reserve, the Financial Institution can ascertain the amount of payments cleared net of the amount of any deposits and submit a payment request through the FRCS by 4:30 p.m.
 Eastern time.